machaao/machaao-samples/index.rst

    MessengerX.io - Everyday Chat Apps for You

-With our unique learnings in the conversational space from processing over 2.5B+ messages from or to end users, we would like to claim that we know a thing or two about making good chat apps :)
+With our unique learnings in the conversational space from processing over 2.5B+ messages from or to end users.
+We would like to claim that we do know a thing or two about making good chat apps :)

-We see a gap between good messaging apps and end users due to the operating nature of current messaging eco-systems.
+We also see an evidential gap between good messaging or chat apps and end users due to the operating nature of current messaging eco-systems.

 We aim to bridge this gap between "great" chat apps and end users!